GEOS-DEV/GEOS/src/docs/sphinx/tutorials/sneddonTutorial/Tutorial.rst

 define two solvers:

  - a ``SolidMechanicsEmbeddedFractures`` solver, called ``mechSolve``
- - a small-stress Lagrangian mechanics solver, of type ``SolidMechanicsLagrangianSSLE`` called here ``matrixSolver`` (more information here: :ref:`SolidMechanicsLagrangianFEM`)
+ - a small-strain Lagrangian mechanics solver, of type ``SolidMechanicsLagrangianSSLE`` called here ``matrixSolver`` (see: :ref:`SolidMechanicsLagrangianFEM`)

 Note that the ``name`` attribute of these solvers is chosen by the user and is not imposed by GEOSX.
-It is important to make sure that the ``solidSolverName`` specified in the embedded fractures solver corresponds to the small-stress Lagrangian solver used in the matrix.
+It is important to make sure that the ``solidSolverName`` specified in the embedded fractures solver corresponds to the small-strain Lagrangian solver used in the matrix.

 The two single-physics solvers are parameterized as explained in their respective documentation, each with their own tolerances,